Security at Home and Around Town

 Your sense of personal security is based on a number of factors in your environment, some of them being your role in the community and your interaction with it, the physical barriers you build around you for protection, your own sense of well-being and of course those elements that are beyond your control.

-At first glance, most upper class homes in Indonesia seems to reflect a bastion of security.
+At first glance, most upper class homes in Indonesia seem to reflect a bastion of security.
 These homes typically have high fences and gates facing the street, 20-30 foot walls around the remaining 3 sides (which are topped by broken glass, barbed wire or spikes) and 24-hour guards or watchmen.

 While on one hand you could say that these homes form a secure neighborhood, due to the extreme security precautions, you could also deem it to be an unsafe neighborhood due to the feeling amongst the residents that they need all of these precautions to feel safe.
 The need for these security precautions may be perceived, not actual.